organic-rust/lidarr-deemix/README.md

 - Configurable url for metadata server (currently defaults to api.musicinfo.pro)
 - Adds deemix release into musicbrainz release group where possible so both can be visible to Lidarr
-- Removed case conversion for deemix album titles
+- Improved handling and matching of release titles

 ---
 <div align="center">